• Skip to primary navigation

 Mix everything really well until you get a blended batter.

 Pour the batter into a parchment paper-lined 9-inch square baking tin.
-Place the baking tin into a pre-heated oven.
-Bake at 350 ℉ (177 ℃) for 35 to 45 minutes, or once a toothpick inserted comes out clean.
+Place the baking tin into a preheated oven.
+Bake at 350 ℉ (177 ℃) for 35 to 45 minutes or once a toothpick is inserted in the center of the cake and comes out clean.

 Tips and Tricks